Roger Corman: New World Pictures

 In May 1970, Corman founded New World Pictures, which became a small independently owned production/distribution studio, immediately successful with Angels Die Hard (1970), a biker film, and The Student Nurses (1971), directed by Rothman.
 The Big Doll House (1971), directed by Jack Hill in the Philippines, was a big hit, making a star of Pam Grier.
-The company made a profit of $3.2 million in its first financial year, and Corman said all eleven out of his first eleven films were successful.
+The company made a profit of $3.2 million in its first financial year, and Corman said all of his first eleven films were successful.
 Angels Die Hard led to a series of biker films, including Angels Hard as They Come (1971), produced by Jonathan Demme with Jack Fisk working as art director.
 Bury Me an Angel (1971) was the first biker movie directed by a woman, Barbara Peeters.
 Corman financed the directorial debuts of Curtis Hanson, Sweet Kill (1973), produced by Corman protégée Tamara Asseyev.
 Student Nurses led to a "cycle" of nurse pictures, including Private Duty Nurses (the first film directed by George Armitage), Night Call Nurses (1972) (the first feature directed by Jonathan Kaplan), The Young Nurses and Candy Stripe Nurses (1975).
-There was also The Student Teachers (1973) and Summer School Teachers (1974).
+In the same vein were The Student Teachers (1973) and Summer School Teachers (1974).
 Big Doll House was followed by a series of women in prison pictures, such as Women in Cages (1972), The Hot Box (1972), Black Mama, White Mama (1973), The Arena (1974) (the first film directed by Steve Carver) and Caged Heat (1974) (the first film directed by Demme).
 Of New World's second year, Corman said 11 of the 12 releases were successful.
-Corman produced one more film at AIP, Boxcar Bertha (1972), the second feature directed by Martin Scorsese, starring David Carradine.
-He also executive produced Unholy Rollers (1972) for AIP.
+Corman produced one more film for AIP, Boxcar Bertha (1972), the second feature directed by Martin Scorsese, starring David Carradine.
+He was executive producer for Unholy Rollers (1972) for AIP.
 A proposed political satire, The Wild Political Prank, was not made.
-He made I Escaped from Devil's Island (1973) with his brother and produced Cockfighter (1974) with Monte Hellman, which was a rare financial failure for New World.
-A big hit was Big Bad Mama (1974), a gangster film directed by Carver and starring Angie Dickinson.
+He made I Escaped from Devil's Island (1973) with his brother.

+One of Roger Corman's rare financial failures for New World was Cockfighter (1974), co-produced with Monte Hellman.
+"I thought it was an interesting, commercial film about the dark side of rural America," wrote Corman in his memoir.
+"To my knowledge, no one had ever made a picture about cockfighting.
+Now I know why.
+No one wants to see a picture about cockfighting."
+Corman's winning streak resumed with Big Bad Mama (1974), a gangster film directed by Carver and starring Angie Dickinson.
 It led to a follow-up, Crazy Mama (1975), produced by his wife and directed by Demme.
 In 1975, Corman said New World was "the most successful independent film company in the country...if you count AIP as a major".
 He said they were "the best of the cheap acts".